 But the kiwi bounced-back in 2018, securing his maiden championship with a season-high nine race wins and 13 poles to beat fellow kiwi Shane van Gisbergen for the title.

 In 2019, McLaughlin has embarked on his championship defence, piloting the newly-introduced Mustang for the Shell V-Power Racing Team.
 While he hopes to secure his second Supercars Championship crown, the now 25-year-old is eyeing the one Supercars achievement that currently eludes him – winning the Bathurst 1000.
+Further, he became the first driver to take out the Darwin Triple Crown in 2019.

 On the personal side McLaughlin is a sports nut, very passionate about his Western Bulldogs, New York Jets and playing golf when he can find the time.
 McLaughlin is not only just Australia’s top Supercars driver, but also a fabricator by trade.